 Some people may not experience any symptoms.
 However, some of the common indicators of needing root canal treatment are:

 - Prolonged sensitivity to hot and cold temperatures.
 Initially, you may feel sensations in your teeth after having cold food like ice-cream or scorching ones like coffee.
 Gradually, you may start experiencing a sharp sensitivity to anything you have, even water.

 - Severe toothache after chewing or drinking.
 This happens when the root containing the nerves gets infected.
 Antibiotics can help in fixing the pain along with the root canal.

 - Darkening or yellowing of the tooth that occurs from poor cleaning habits and continuous exposure to food which harms the tooth enamel.

 - Swelling in the surrounding gums.
 Your dentist may try medications to reduce the swelling.
 If it doesn’t work, a root canal may help.

 - Deep decay.
-When you have neglected the cavity for too long, you will face extreme symptoms which signify that the decay or the infection has reached deeper levels.
+When you have neglected the cavity for too long, you will face extreme symptoms that signify that the decay or the infection has reached more profound levels.
 In this case, no amount of flossing or rinsing can ease the pain.

 Diagnosis and Treatment